rsimmonsjr/secc/README.md

 Messages in the channel need to be clonable to implement the [`peek`] functionality (which returns a clone of the message).
-For this reason it is advisable that the user chose a type that is efficiently clonable, such as an [`Arc`], if they want to send a message that cannot be efficiently cloned.
+For this reason it is advisable that the user chose a type that is efficiently clonable, such as an [`Arc`] to enclose a message that cannot be efficiently cloned.

 The channel is a FIFO structure unless the user intends to skip one or more messages in which case a message could be read in a different order.
 The channel does, however,